Washington / Pierce County

 Healthcare

-Kapowsin residents have access to quality healthcare, with major hospitals like MultiCare Good Samaritan and St. Clare Hospital located nearby.
-The community benefits from a high health insurance coverage rate of 93.5% and a solid ratio of 2.2 physicians per 1,000 people.
-Emergency services are readily available, ensuring timely care when needed.
+Kapowsin residents have access to quality healthcare, with major hospitals like MultiCare Good Samaritan Hospital and St. Clare Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 93.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals